SillyBubble/SillyBubble.github.io/content/authors/Sofia/_index.md

 bio: My research interests in the mechanics of interfaces and layered materials for climate-neutral structures in energy and mobility.
 Committed to fostering a collaborative academic environment grounded in diversity and inclusion to address the technological challenges crucial for our planet's sustainability.

 interests:
-  - Mechanics of interfaces and layered materials
+  - Mechanics of layered materials
+  - Tougening interfaces
   - Climate-neutral structures
   - Adhesive joints